aciccarello/ciccarello.me/caw.md

 <figure>
 <iframe src="https://macaulaylibrary.org/asset/431540671/embed" height="519" width="640" frameborder="0" allowfullscreen></iframe>
-<figcaption>Here an American Crow is chasing off a Common Raven showing a significant size difference</figcaption>
+<figcaption>Here, an American Crow is chasing off a Common Raven, showing a significant size difference</figcaption>
 </figure>

 ### How big is the bill?

 An American Crow's bill is relatively thick for a bird, but eventually tapers down to a point.
-The Common Raven's bill is thicker, even relative to it's body, often has more feathers covering it, and doesn't taper till closer till the end.
+The Common Raven's bill is thicker relative to its body, often has more feathers covering it, and does not taper until close to the tip.
 At first, this looks really subtle, but eventually, you'll start to notice.

 ![A black bird with a rounded wedge shaped bill and a little pink in the corner of the mouth perched on a roof.](/assets/img/caw-jv-crow.jpg 'This is an American Crow based on the taper of the bill.
 The pink is because he is a juvenile.')